- Grooming Policy/Dress Code

 - The student’s removal from the Honors Course(s)

 - Academic Honesty Review Board

 Depending on the nature and frequency of reported instances of academic malpractice by the student, Ranchview’s Academic Honesty Review Board will convene to determine the appropriate academic consequence.
-The Review Board will consist of The IB Coordinator, the Associate Principal, the Student’s Counselor, and at least one IB Teacher.
+The Review Board will consist of The Associate Principal, the Student’s Counselor, and at least one Teacher.
 The teacher who reported the malpractice will not be part of that particular Honor Board meeting.
 If the Review Board is convened, the student will be notified in writing no later than two days prior to the convening.
 This notification will include a description of the offense and the time and location of the Review Board meeting.

 Unless the student is instructed otherwise, the student’s presence is required at all Review Board meetings.
 For the first offense, it is encouraged, but not required, that the parent(s) or guardian(s) are present at the meeting.
 Should the student be involved in any subsequent reported case of academic misconduct, the presence of a parent/guardian is required.

 No later than one school day before the meeting, the student will be asked turn in a written statement to supplement his/her personal statement to the Review Board.
 The Review Board will consider these statements as well as the evidence of academic misconduct in order to determine the most appropriate academic consequence.
 The student shall be informed of the decision of the Academic Honesty Review Board no later than two school days following the meeting.